PabloHermun/pablohermun/README.md

 - 🎵 Acoustics and wave phenomena
 - 🧭 Scientific computing for real-world modeling
 - 🧬 Learning how things work—and building something with it

+- In my free time I also play the violin 🎻 and do rock climbing 🧗🏼.

 - ## 📈 GitHub Stats